ArduPilot/ardupilot_wiki/common/source/docs/common-holybro-kakutef7mini.rst

 .. note::

-   Support for this board is available with ArduPilot-4.0 (and higher)
+   Support for this board is available with ArduPilot-4.0 (and higher).
+Only the V1 adn V2 boards are supported.
+The V3 board changed microporcessor type and is no longer capable of running ArduPilot.

 .. note::